How to Perform Software Product Testing – Detailed Process and Methods with Examples

 • Test User Manual and FAQ pages because by now you have the time and you can afford to.

-• Test the installation process with every release, however small that might be and get statistics as to how easy or difficult it is for the end user.
+• Test the installation process with every release, however small that might be, and get statistics as to how easy or difficult it is for the end user.

-Whatever you do, don’t get complacent.
+Whatever you do, make sure not to get complacent.

 Stage #4) Product Decline/Circling back to Product growth